 If the Committee takes a negative decision, you can try to seek action through ECOSOC to challenge it.
 An obstacle to this course of redress is that it is often only open to well-resourced NGOs with the capacity to effectively engage in intergovernmental advocacy.
+Furthermore it will require the willingness of an ECOSOC member State to introduce a resolution calling for a vote to overturn the recommendation of the Committee.
+There are few States willing to do so, in part because of the level of political capital that must be invested to secure a positive outcome.
+Australia and the US are the only States to have done this from 2015 to the present day.
 Even in this situation, success is not guaranteed.